(updated Feb. 2026)

 - Self-archiving policy

-- Example: This is a postprint of an article Nationalities Papers.
-The article was published on 12 Aug.
-2020; the date of the postprint's deposit in the author's IR is not indicated.
+- Example: This is a postprint of an article in Nationalities Papers.

-- APC for hybrid OA = US$3255 (may vary by individual journal)
+- APC for hybrid OA = US$3255 (note: this journal recently flipped to gold open access)

 Emerald